A no-cost way to prepare your credit for a big purchase

 3. Dispute credit report errors with the credit reporting company that sent you the report.

 Incorrect information on your credit report may hurt your ability to get new lines of credit or may make the terms of credit more expensive.
 You can dispute inaccurate information with the credit reporting company.
-You can use these and as a guide.
+You can use these instructions and template letter as a guide.

 4. Dispute credit report errors to the company that provided the information.